theJYC/LinkInABit/README.md

     + CRA defaults to building one file with the application code in its build process
     + CRACO allowed the updating of build settings of CRA in order to generate two files instead
         * Thereby preventing the need to `npm run eject` the React app
-- [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) was utilised to remove default propTypes declaration in production via webpack.
+- [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) was utilised to remove PropTypes declarations in production bundle
-    + This was recommended by [Google Chrome Labs](https://github.com/GoogleChromeLabs/webpack-libs-optimizations#remove-proptypes-declarations-in-production), as a means to reduce production bundle size
+    + This was recommended by [Google Chrome Labs](https://github.com/GoogleChromeLabs/webpack-libs-optimizations#remove-proptypes-declarations-in-production) as a means to eliminate production bloat
-    + See [React.js](https://github.com/jinyoungch0i/circleBack#reactjs) for more detail on implementation with propTypes
-    + [Additional reading](https://jackleslie.dev/blog/prop-types) on why this Babel plugin was used
+    + (Since PropTypes declarations are only used in the development environment & provides no functionality in a production setting)

 ### React.js